plasmabunny/ACE-dev-env-React/README.md

       <li>Instructions to create a React app can be found <a href="https://reactjs.org/docs/create-a-new-react-app.html">here.</a></li>
     </ul>
   </li>
   <li>The Samba server is accessible at file://55.55.55.5/Home via your host computer's File Explorer.
+This network location coincides the the /home/vagrant folder on the guest VM.
 Windows hosts have a Samba/SMB client built in.
 Configuring a non-Windows machine with a Samba/SMB client is beyond the scope of this document.</li>
 </ol>